Okay, Lauren, what in the heck is this blog post about? Basically, it's an example of when your day as a conservator can bring the unexpected.

 An update: Benji Franklin has his fingers back

 Wendy completed her treatment of the Sauvage sculpture, utilizing the molds from the Winterthur mate.
 She shared her detail documentation photos after treatment, and you can see that Benji's hands once again have all ten fingers.
 Awesome work!

 Take the example of the outdoor public work entitled Always Becoming, a sculpture by artist Nora Naranjo-Morse of Santa Clara Pueblo for the National Museum of the American Indian (NMAI).
 You can read the article here, published by Naranjo-Morse and two NMAI staff, conservator Kelly McHugh and collections manager Gail Joyce.
-There is also a website dedicated to the work, and I post below a 30-minute video on the project.
+If you want to know more, watch the 30-minute video on the project below.

 In this case, the artist's intent for her work, a family of five clay structures named Mother, Father, Little One, Moon Woman, and Mountain Bird, would take on a life of their own, allowing the natural elements outside the NMAI on Washington's National Mall to affect and change their forms over time.
 This would include, of course, a gradual decay or movement back into the earth, a concept of the life cycle very central to Santa Clara Pueblo oral tradition.